nithingollapalli/Power-Grid-Performance-Analytics/README.md

 # Power-Grid-Performance-Analytics
 Analyzed and predicted electrical grid stability using a simulated 4-node DSGC dataset with 10,000 instances.
 Explored power dynamics, adaptation behaviors, and modeled stability using machine learning.
 Evaluated models and extracted insights for smart grid optimization.
+This project analyzes and predicts the stability of an electrical grid operating under Distributed Smart Grid Control (DSGC) using a simulated dataset.
+The dataset models a 4-node system comprising one producer and three consumers, featuring 10,000 instances with 12 attributes related to power dynamics, adaptation willingness, and response time.

+We performed thorough data preprocessing, including cleaning, feature engineering, and target variable selection.
+Exploratory Data Analysis (EDA) revealed key patterns and correlations influencing grid stability.

+Multiple machine learning models were evaluated to classify and predict stability, with performance assessed through metrics like accuracy, F1-score, and RMSE.
+Feature importance analysis provided insight into factors most critical to grid performance.
+The results highlight practical applications for optimizing smart grid reliability and responsiveness.